thapaBurg/thapaday02/content/pages/index.md

     subtitle: ''
     text: >
       Dr. Samrat Thapa is a professor at the University of Lynchburg.
-If you interested in studying in USA, and achieving success in academics, university life, career and immigration, you are on the right website.
+If you interested in applying to American universities, and achieving success in admissions, academics, university life, career and immigration, you are on the right website.
     actions:
       - label: Get started
         altText: ''